-Sub criteria Phenomenon Pentahelix Synergy Strategy Sub criteria Sustainability Phenomenon Indonesia has great potential in the development of sustainable halal tourism. the support of several parties is needed to revitalise Indonesia's tourism potential into a sustainable tourism concept so that even though Indonesia is in an unpredictable situation.
-(Anik Kurnia Ningsih and Jaka Nugraha 2023) can maintain its existence Pentahelix 5 Actor Synergy According to analyses in the study (Cuesta-Valiño, Bolifa, and Núñez- Barriopedro 2020), to create sustainable Muslim tourism, it is suggested that the Government should be the first to invest in the Muslim market segment so that private tourism companies realize its potential and react by providing Muslim-friendly services as well.
+Sub criteria Phenomenon Pentahelix Synergy Strategy Sustainability Phenomenon Indonesia has great potential in the development of sustainable halal tourism. the support of several parties is needed to revitalise Indonesia's tourism potential into a sustainable tourism concept so that even though Indonesia is in an unpredictable situation.
+(Anik Kurnia Ningsih and Jaka Nugraha 2023) can maintain its existence Pentahelix 5 Actor Synergy According to analyses in the study (Cuesta-Valiño, Bolifa, and Núñez- Barriopedro 2020), to create sustainable Muslim tourism, it is suggested that the Government should be the first to invest in the Muslim market segment so that private tourism companies realize its potential and react by providing Muslim- friendly services as well.
 Conversely, the more Muslim-friendly offerings are provided, the more tech companies will launch digital platforms and mobile apps that promote Muslim-friendly countries and tourism offerings.
 Muslim-friendly apps help promote the country's products and its international trade.
-Thus, halal tourism becomes more sustainable as these apps and services can be used by the Muslim community living in the country.
-Service Availability of In the GMTI 2023 report Indonesia is Pentahelix 5 Actor Synergy places of worship and mosques Availability ranked first as a country committed to providing exceptional services tailored to the needs of Muslim travellers.
-However, as has been mentioned from various The Government can pay more attention to service aspects, especially in the provision of halal food and places of Halal Food research results, that the availability of halal food, places of worship, Muslim- friendly airports in Indonesia still needs worship.
-In terms of halal food, the Government and academics can work together in providing education about Muslim Friendly Airport a lot of attention, especially on the availability of halal food, and places of worship. halal certification.
-And tourism businesses and the public also need to realise to take part in the arrangement of halal certification.
-So that Muslim Heritage and Attraction tourists who come can feel safe and comfortable while in tourist sites.
+Thus, halal tourism becomes more sustainable as these apps and services can be used by the Muslim community living in the JID 109 Service country.
+Availability of places of worship and mosques Availability Halal Food Muslim Friendly Airport In the GMTI 2023 report Indonesia is ranked first as a country committed to providing exceptional services tailored to the needs of Muslim travellers.
+However, as has been mentioned from various research results, that the availability of halal food, places of worship, Muslim- friendly airports in Indonesia still needs a lot of attention, especially on the availability of halal food, and places of Pentahelix 5 Actor Synergy The Government can pay more attention to service aspects, especially in the provision of halal food and places of worship.
+In terms of halal food, the Government and academics can work together in providing education about halal certification.
+And tourism businesses and the public also need to Heritage and Attraction Experiences worship. realise to take part in the arrangement of halal certification.
+So that Muslim tourists who come can feel safe and comfortable while in tourist sites. -